LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Port Nyanzaru has a problem with pirates, and both Harbormaster Zindar and the Blaze of Fort Beluarian need individuals with initiative and pluck to get out there and hunt them.
 A crew of pirate hunters might start out its journey escorting a merchant ship leaving the Bay of Chult, and then spend its time patrolling and setting ambushes until its crew is exhausted.

 ### Going on a hunt with The Brazen Pegasus
 A ship named The Brazen Pegasus sails out of Port Nyanzaru.
 The sixteen-person crew of the Pegasus takes a wide variety of jobs doing whatever they can, and often fall back on pirate hunting when better opportunities can't be found.
-A character may sign up with Captain Ortimay to join The Brazen Pegasus on a pirate hunting voyage as a crew member, and sail the Shining Sea while the rest of the party is doing other business in Port Nyanzaru.
+A character may sign up with [Captain Ortimay Swift and Dark](dramatis_personae.md#captain-ortimay-swift-and-dark) to join The Brazen Pegasus on a pirate hunting voyage as a crew member, and sail the Shining Sea while the rest of the party is doing other business in Port Nyanzaru.

 Pirate hunting involves the newly-available skill proficiency [_**Sailing**_](character_creation.md#sailing).
 Hunting pirates is a combination of _Sailing_ ability checks and combat, and a character must be good at one or the other, preferably both, to impress Captain Ortimay and join The Brazen Pegasus's crew.